omniahass/phaseTransition_expData_dt/docs/HEAL_pipeline_integration.md

 **Starting Point**

-*Six scripts that had to be run by hand, one at a time, on one particular Mac.
-Gabrielle walked me through the code before her leave.
-What I inherited was six scripts across three languages — bash, MATLAB and Jupyter — each run manually in sequence, and each carrying a hard-coded absolute path to a subject folder on her own machine.
+*Six scripts that had to be run manually one at a time, on one particular Mac, across three languages (bash, MATLAB and Jupyter). each script carried a hard-coded absolute path to a subject folder.
 Processing a case meant editing six files by hand and remembering the order.
 There were no checks between stages, so a step that failed halfway through would leave partial outputs, and the next step would consume them without complaint.
 None of it had been run outside macOS.*

 **Changes Made**